sharmanishita/cps/README.md

-# Personalized Learning Path RecommendationAdd commentMore actions
+# Personalized Learning Path Recommendation

 An experimental AI-powered educational tool that recommends personalized learning paths based on a user’s target topic.
 The system dynamically constructs a prerequisite concept graph to identify foundational knowledge, and uses GPT-based analysis to generate diagnostic assessments — ensuring learners build a strong conceptual base before progressing.